-- √Familiarize themselves with the child care standards used to license the child care facility. - ✓ inquire about the qualifications and experience of child care staff, as well as staff longevity. - ✓Know the facility's policies and procedures.

-- and conferences.

-- ✓ Talk to their child about their daily experiences in child care.

-- they are sick.
+√Familiarize themselves with the child

+- care standards used to license the child care facility. - ✓ inquire about the qualifications and experience of child care staff, as well as staff longevity. - ✓Know the facility's policies and procedures. - ✓ Communicate with the caregiver - ✓ Visit and observe the facility. - ✓ Participate in special activities, meetings. and conferences. - ✓ Talk to their child about their daily experiences in child care. - ✓ Arrange alternate care for their child when they are sick.